Search for

 QF-104A YF-104 and F-104A aircraft used as radio-controlled target drones

-F-104B Two-seat trainer based on the F-104A but with new fuel system and armament layout; 26 built
+F-104B Two-seat trainer based on the F-104A but with a new fuel system and armament layout; 26 built

 F-104C Upgraded one-seat tactical fighter bomber used by the USAF with a new engine and armed with Sidewinder missiles, bombs, or rocket pods; 77 built